 Instructions

 - In a large sauce pot heat olive oil and sauté onion, carrots and celery for 3-5 mins until fragrant and translucent.
+Season to taste with salt and pepper.

-- Add diced tomatoes, tomato sauce, and tomato paste, stir to combine with meat and veggies.
+- Add diced tomatoes, tomato sauce, and paste, stir to combine with meat and veggies.
 Add garlic.

-- Simmer meat sauce for 30 mins.
-Meanwhile, prepare the béchamel sauce.
+- Meanwhile, prepare the béchamel sauce.

-- Bake at 325F for 45-55 mins until cheese is golden brown.
-Slice into squares and pair with a tossed green salad.
+- Slice into squares and pair with a tossed green salad and my classic French Vinaigrette.

 Nutrition Information: